ClinicalTrials.Veeva

 • Patients with planned AF ablation

-• Unexplained anemia (haemoglobin level <10g/dL) or thrombocytopenia (platelet count <100x10*9/L)
+• Unexplained anemia (haemoglobin level < 10g/dL) or thrombocytopenia (platelet count < 100x10*9/L)

 • Need for anticoagulant therapy of disorders other than atrial fibrillation

-• Uncontrolled hypertension (systolic blood pressure >180mmHg and/or diastolic blood pressure >100mmHg)
+• Uncontrolled hypertension (systolic blood pressure > 180mmHg and/or diastolic blood pressure > 100mmHg)

-• Estimated creatinine clearance equal to or less than 30mL/min
+• Estimated creatinine clearance ≤ 30mL/min

 • Liver dysfunction of Child Pugh stage B or C